 Do not wear jeans, trainers, or other everyday clothing.

-Do not start your trip too late in the day, as you might risk having to hike in the dark.
+Do not start your trip late in the day, as you might risk having to hike in the dark.

 Never start your mountain hike without being in good enough physical shape.

-Don’t leave anything, including trash, behind.
+Don’t leave anything, including rubbish, behind.

 Be prepared and pack your backpack like a pro with our hiking tips.